Anees-Asif/CI-CD/Jenkins/Jenkins_Jobs.md

 ### Launching to AWS Plan

+Before we start we need to complete a few pre requisites.

+1. **Setup Jenkins:**
+   - Ensure that Jenkins is properly installed and configured in your environment.
+If you haven't already, you may need to set up a Jenkins server and have it running.

+2. **Access to an EC2 Instance:**
+   - Ensure that you have access to an EC2 instance on which you intend to deploy your application.
+You should have the necessary permissions and SSH access to this instance.

+3. **GitHub Repository:**
+   - You need a GitHub repository where your code is hosted.
+Make sure you have the correct access to this repository as you'll be configuring webhooks and access keys.

+4. **SSH Key Pair:**
+   - Generate an SSH key pair if you don't have one already.
+You'll use this key pair for authenticating Jenkins to your EC2 instance.

+5. **GitHub Deploy Key:**
+   - Add the public key of the SSH key pair to your GitHub repository as a deploy key.
+Ensure it has write access to the repository.

+6. **Node.js Installation:**
+   - Determine whether you need to install Node.js on your EC2 instance or if you'll be using an Amazon Machine Image (AMI) that already has Node.js installed.

+7. **Test Scripts:**
+   - Prepare the necessary test scripts and build scripts for your application, as these will be part of your CI/CD process.

+8. **Permissions and Credentials:**
+    - Make sure you have the appropriate permissions and credentials to access GitHub, Jenkins, and your EC2 instance.
+This includes any SSH keys and credentials required for authentication.

+9. **Network Configuration:**
+    - Ensure that network configurations allow Jenkins to communicate with your GitHub repository and the EC2 instance, including any necessary firewall rules.

+10. **Backup and Recovery Plan:**
+    - Consider setting up backup and recovery mechanisms, as well as error-handling procedures in your CI/CD process.

+The plan consists of 10 tasks.

 #### Task 1: Create a New Jenkins Job
 1. Click "New Item" to create a new Jenkins job.
 2. Enter the name "your_name-cd" for the job.